martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 signaling integrity limits the capabilities of an attacker in several ways.
 In
 particular:

-1. An attacker can only modify the parts of the session signaling for a session that they are part of, which is limited to their own offers and answers.
+1. An attacker can only modify the parts of the session signaling that they are responsible for producing, primarily their own offers and answers.

 2. No entity will successfully establish a session with a peer unless they are willing to participate in a session with that peer.